 Spending significant time staring at digital screens has long been known to cause eye strain, but recently, educators and researchers are finding that reading digital text can result in mental fatigue as well.

 As work, school, and social interactions have increasingly become virtual, we’re spending a lot more time interacting and reading on digital screens.
 While there are certainly ways your clients can mitigate eye strain–by taking breaks, adjusting screen brightness, and using blue-light blocking glasses–these solutions don’t address the mental toll of always being online.

 Offering print resources for your clients not only supports improved comprehension and information retention for all health literacy levels, but this approach also offers a valuable break from the ever-present digital screen that many people need today.
 While your business may still need to use digital resources like email, e-brochures, and other communications, you can opt for print references for clients to keep on hand, like books, welcome packets, posters, handouts, and more.

 Offer a balanced health education experience with both print and digital resources

 Providing print books, brochures, handouts, and other education material has many benefits.
 However, there will still be times that digital resources are a more effective and feasible way to communicate with your client.
-Healthcare can balance what they offer clients by using both print and digital resources, saving printed materials for critical information and references.
+Healthcare educators can balance what they offer clients by using both print and digital resources, saving printed materials for critical information and references.